boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

       The User Plane Function (UPF) is the interconnect point between the mobile infrastructure and the Data Network (DN).
-      It interfaces with the RAN via the N3 interface by encapsulating/ decapsulating the User Plane Traffic in GTP Tunnels (aka GTP-U or Mobile User Plane).
+      It interfaces with the RAN via the N3 interface by encapsulating/ decapsulating the user plane Traffic in GTP Tunnels (aka GTP-U or Mobile user plane).

    *  5GC Control Plane:

-      The 5G Control Plane is made up of a comprehensive set of Network Functions.
+      The 5G control plane is made up of a comprehensive set of Network Functions.
 An exhaustive list and description of these entities is out of the scope of this document.
 The following NFs and interfaces are worth mentioning,